webmastak/gnome-shell-extensions-mediaplayer/README.md

 ## gnome-shell-extension-mediaplayer

-gnome-shell-extension-mediaplayer is a simple extension for controlling any MPRIS capable Mediaplayer.
+gnome-shell-extension-mediaplayer is a simple extension for controlling any MPRIS v2.1 capable Mediaplayer.

-This extension will monitor DBus to look for active players automatically.
-All active players are shown in the menu.
+This extension will monitor DBus to look for active players automatically (player names are referenced in the metadata.json file).
+All active players are shown in the gnome-shell volume menu.

 Tested players :